 Riding Mountain National Park: Brûlé Trail

 If there’s anywhere to soak in the beauty of the season, it’s Riding Mountain National Park.
 Watch the snow sparkle on branches of the surrounding forest as you hike through the picturesque Brûlé Trail.
+Entry to the park is free from December 12, 2025 to January 15, 2026 thanks to the Canada Strong Pass.

 Continue along the trail until you reach a photogenic boardwalk which leads to Lake Kinosao.
 With a total distance of 4.2 km (round trip), the trail takes just under 1.5 hours for most hikers to complete.